 - Don't wait for a crash — 14-year highs in registration volumes suggest sustained demand

-- Focus on infrastructure-connected locations (Metro Line 3, Coastal Road)
+- Focus on infrastructure-connected locations (Metro Line 3, Coastal Road, new Metro Line 9)

 - Under-construction from Tier 1 developers offers 10-15% lower entry price